-There's high confidence in the government's AI strategy 64% of respondents agree the UK government is doing all it can to drive Al in the country; 12% disagree.
+There's high confidence in the government's AI strategy

+64% of respondents agree the UK government is doing all it can to drive AI in the country; 12% disagree.

 Political prioritisation of AI as an economic imperative has not gone unnoticed amongst our respondents, with a notably low level of dissatisfaction around the investments being made.

-Global regulation is desired and required 96% of UK respondents feel it's important for an independent global organisation or governing Al body to lead the drive for AI; 94% think the government should lead.
-To eliminate the risks inherent in AI, our respondents are almost universally in favour of a global organisation to take responsibility for creating common policy and practice around Al.
+Global regulation is desired and required 96% of UK respondents feel it's important for an independent global organisation or governing AI body to lead the drive for AI; 94% think the government should lead.

-Using AI: The Impact on Our Daily Lives
+To eliminate the risks inherent in AI, our respondents are almost universally in favour of a global organisation to take responsibility for creating common policy and practice around AI.

-Using Al: The impact on our daily lives
+Using AI: The impact on our daily lives

-Al has moved from science fiction to ubiquitous technology in just a few years.
-ChatGPT claims it has 400m weekly users,6 and Al assistants are popping up everywhere, with Grok on X, Copilot in Office, and Meta Al in WhatsApp.
+AI has moved from science fiction to ubiquitous technology in just a few years.
+ChatGPT claims it has 400m weekly users,6 and AI assistants are popping up everywhere, with Grok on X, Copilot in Office, and Meta AI in WhatsApp.
 Its use cases range from creating cartoon characters and asking for movie suggestions to groundbreaking medical research and revealing the mysteries of ancient history.7

 To understand how it's proliferating among business leaders, we asked our survey respondents about their familiarity with AI and how often they use it, as well as gaining insight into their views on trust and impact.

 Familiarity and Use

-90%

 90% of UK respondents are at least somewhat familiar with AI and its capabilities.
 19% said completely familiar.
 Only 1% said not at all familiar.

-82%
+88% of UK respondents use AI-powered smart devices at least once a month; 25% use them every day; 7% never do.

 82% of UK respondents use AI to generate text and images at least once a month; 14% use it every day; 10% never use it.

-88%

-88% of UK respondents use Al-powered smart devices at least once a month; 25% use them every day; 7% never do.

-84% 84% of UK respondents have conversations with AI or use it as a companion at least once a month; 19% do this every day; 9% never do.
+84% of UK respondents have conversations with AI or use it as a companion at least once a month; 19% do this every day; 9% never do.

+endava 🍃

 There's a very high level of familiarity with AI among our respondents, and that extends beyond Generative AI to include Agentic AI, Predictive AI, Automation AI and Conversational AI.
 They're also using the technology regularly, with an overwhelming majority using AI at least once a month and up to a quarter using it every day.

-Looking into the demographic data we, perhaps unsurprisingly, see lower usage levels amongst older respondents than younger respondents - but it also falls between very senior roles and middle and junior management, even when using Al in a personal context.
-89% of Gen Z respondents use Al to generate text or images at least once a month, compared to 67% of Gen X respondents.
-100% of our C-Suite respondents report using Al for everyday tasks like to-do lists, compared to 80% of middle managers.
+Looking into the demographic data we, perhaps unsurprisingly, see lower usage levels amongst older respondents than younger respondents - but it also falls between very senior roles and middle and junior management, even when using AI in a personal context.
+89% of Gen Z respondents use AI to generate text or images at least once a month, compared to 67% of Gen X respondents.
+100% of our C-Suite respondents report using AI for everyday tasks like to-do lists, compared to 80% of middle managers.

 It's notable that AI penetration amongst business leaders is reported across the board.
 It's not just one or two use cases where we see engagement: in every use case we asked about, right down to supporting with hobbies and learning, we see a clear majority of business decision makers at least occasionally using AI.